dotnet/apireviews/2017/07-17-Span across CoreFx/README.md

       seems appealing.
 * Open Issues / Other APIs
     - Collections / Immutable / Metadata
-    - `ImmuatableArray<T>` is probably the only one that's super interesting
+    - `ImmutableArray<T>` is probably the only one that's super interesting
         + We should add an implicit conversion to `ReadOnlySpan<T>`
     - We should do another pass to make we accept `CancellationToken` everywhere where we should